SuprasannaVG/Real-Time-Audio-Intelligence-with-Subtitle-Overlay-and-PDF-Summarization/README.md

 # Introduction

 The Real-Time Audio Intelligence with Subtitle Overlay and PDF Summarization project is an advanced system designed to process audio input and provide meaningful insights in real time.
-This project integrates audio-to-text transcription, subtitle overlay, and automated PDF summarization, offering users a versatile tool for recording, transcribing, and summarizing audio data.
+This project integrates audio-to-text transcription, subtitle overlay, and automated PDF summarization based on the user preference, offering users a versatile tool for recording, transcribing, and summarizing audio data.

 # Key Features
 Users can select their preferred audio input source, including: